taux1c/onlyfans_api_old/Reference/profile/profile.md

 This is the model objects that were able to be constructed from the typed_usernames.

 ###bad_typesd_usernames: list of strings
-These are the usernames that were typed but could not be constructed into a model object.
+These are the usernames that could not be constructed into a model object.
+This could be that the user deleted their account, was banned, username was changed / misspelled, etc.

 ###Methods